 Southern Style Green Beans

-- 4 slices of bacon, cut into small pieces
+- 4 slices bacon cut into small pieces

-- 2 lbs. green beans, washed and trimmed
+- 2 lbs. fresh green beans washed and trimmed

 - Add the onion- stir to coat and cook until onion has softened and slightly browned, approximately 3 minutes.